 One hundred pounds of gypsum rock contains approximately 21 pounds (or 10 quarts) of chemically combined water.
 Gypsum rock is mined or quarried, crushed and ground into a fine powder.
 In a process called calcining, the powder is heating to approximately 350 degrees F, driving off three fourths of the chemically combined water.
 The calcined gypsum, or hemihydrate, becomes the base for gypsum plaster, gypsum board and other gypsum products.

-FGD gypsum has been used to manufacture gypsum board for more than 30 years.
-Today, almost half of all gypsum used in the United States is FGD gypsum, a by-product of desulfurization of flue gas from the stacks of fossil-fueled power plants in which polluting gases from smoke stacks can be purified into a hard substance and manufactured into gypsum.
+Flue-Gas Desulfurization (FGD) gypsum has been used to manufacture gypsum board for more than 30 years.
+A by-product of desulfurization of flue gas from the stacks of fossil-fueled power plants, emissions captured from smoke stacks can be purified into a hard substance and manufactured into gypsum.
+Today, almost half of all gypsum used in the United States is FGD gypsum.
 Natural gypsum and FGD gypsum have the same chemical composition, they are calcium sulfate dihydrate (CaSO4·2H2O).
 FGD gypsum production and sales encourages power producers to capture “waste” for reuse, rather than merely storing it.

 The production of this extremely pure type of gypsum reduces environmental pollution.
 In 2010, the U.S. gypsum industry diverted nearly 8 million short tons of FGD gypsum to board manufacturing that otherwise would have been sent to local landfills.

-The increased use of FGD gypsum has also allowed new plants to be built much closer to major population centers.
+The increased use of FGD gypsum has also encouraged new plants to be sited much closer to major population centers.
 This close proximity between manufacturing facilities and distribution centers saves energy and decreases pollution.
 Today, a significant percentage of gypsum products distributed in North America are manufactured near installation sites.

 Because of its environmental benefits, both the Environmental Protection Agency and the U.S. Green Building Council use FGD gypsum board in their office buildings.